wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   using Avro types?
   - Unless a user is doing some kind of nesting of lists, maps, or sets, he can do all of his data modeling now directly in the CQL data types.
+- The [IntraVert](https://github.com/zznate/intravert-ug) project provides some server-side processing on top of Cassandra.
+We may want to look into this project more carefully to see what whether we can leverage it for implementing filters, etc.

 ### Bulk importing